cashapp/misk/misk/web/@misk/components/README.md

 Components
 ---
-- `NoMatchComponent`: very basic component for route 404s
+- `ErrorCalloutComponent`: Processes a Redux / Axios error and dumps raw JSON for debugging
 - `OfflineComponent`: NonIdealState component for Offline or Loading tab state
 - `PathDebugComponent`: outputs values passed in by props for `hash`, `pathname`, and `search` in React-Router instance
 - `SidebarComponent`: dashboard styled sidebar